sdnitrogen/four-card-feature-section/README.md

 ### The challenge

+To build out the feature section of a brand website and get it looking as close to the design as possible.
 Users should be able to:
 -   View the optimal layout for the site depending on their device's screen size

 ### Screenshot